 Funding opportunity

-This funding will develop an integrated research and innovation programme to deliver UK research capacity and capability, drive technology development and uptake, and stimulate innovation to tackle major challenges through a mission focus.
+This funding will develop an integrated research and innovation programme to deliver UK research and capacity and capability, drive technology development and uptake, and stimulate innovation to tackle major challenges through a mission focus.

 You must be based at a UK research organisation eligible for BBSRC funding.